Maintaining your home is important. It identifies issues before major repairs are needed and helps preserve your property’s value.

 You should have your boiler serviced annually, according to the Chartered Institute of Plumbing and Heating Engineering.

 Regular maintenance minimises the risk of your boiler breaking down and could help extend its lifespan.
+This should save you money in the long run.

 You might also consider installing a smart thermostat as these can give you better control over your heating and alert you to any problems.

-Our guide on the best boilers could help you choose a new one if it’s time to send yours to boiler heaven.
+Our guide on the boilers could help you choose a new one if it’s time to send yours to boiler heaven.

 Water leaks